Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Purpose

-The `adversarial_patch` folder is focused on generating and applying adversarial patches to test the robustness of depth estimation models.
+The `Patch_augmenttion` folder is focused on generating and applying adversarial patches to test the robustness of depth estimation models.
 It includes:

 - **Object Detection**: Using YOLOv8 to detect vehicles in images.
 - **Patch Application**: Augmenting and applying adversarial patches to assess model performance.